fc0n/jean/README.md

 ### Hi there 👋

 I'm an intern developer, passionate about the best web and mobile development technologies.
-I have experience with projects using JavaScript, Typescript, NodeJS.
+I have experience with projects using JavaScript.
 I am a student at Udemy, where I learned in practice the most modern web and mobile development technologies.

 - 🌱 I have experience with JavaScript.
 - See my Instagram channel: [Jean Gabriel](https://www.instagram.com/soufcon/)